Halkidiki, also known as Chalkidiki or Chalcidice or even Xalkidiki, is a rural fist striking out

 Greek cottages, housing authentic old Greek people scattered around

+south end of Sarti's beach where there are mini dunes and finer sand.
 Tourists in Halkidiki tend to be Germans, Scandinavians and Bulgarians,

 though locals can make a good stab at English.